thrawn01/quartz-garden/content/index.md

 * If your entire focus is on code, you will get beautiful code, but a poor product.
 *  Everyone has value, some just haven’t seen it yet, It’s our job to help them see it.
 * If you don’t have a strategy for handling technical debt you are doomed to lose velocity over the life of your product.
-* The key isn’t finding the perfect product, so much as it is figuring out the method for making successful products
+* The key isn’t finding the perfect product, so much as it is figuring out the method for making successful products.
 * The point of a debate is to argue a position, the point of a conversation is to exchange ideas.
 One is productive, the other is not.
-Life is too short to argue with those who only wish to debate, but not educate
+Life is too short to argue with those who only wish to debate, but not educate.
+* Two much power concentrated in a single person is detrimental to humanity.
-*  My favorite childhood memory is my back not hurting
+*  My favorite childhood memory is my back not hurting.

 And finally, Don’t take any one thing to seriously, including this.